minvws/nl-covid19-coronacheck-app-coordination/architecture/Solution Architecture VTR.md

 17. Protection against false result injection (a user generating proof of a negative result without an actual test),
 18. Protection against identity theft (showing the result of someone else)
 19. Protection against forgery (someone faking a negative test result and/or faking/abusing issuer signatures)
+20. Protection against reverse engineering of the protocol.
+In fact, the protocols are open and the code should be open souce.
+Security should be derived from cryptographic solidity and not rely on security by obscurity.

 # Key characteristics